Urdaneta–Dagupan Road

-Urdaneta–Dagupan Road signed as National Route 57 (N57) of the Philippine highway network, is a 28.02 km major primary road in the province of Pangasinan.
+Urdaneta–Dagupan Road, also known as Urdaneta Junction–Dagupan Road and Urdaneta Junction–Calasiao–Dagupan Road, is a 28.02 km major primary road in the province of Pangasinan.
 It traverses and connects through the municipalities of Santa Barbara, and Calasiao, and the cities of Urdaneta and Dagupan.
+The highway's segment from Urdaneta to Calasiao is also legally designated as part of the MacArthur Highway, while its segment from Calasiao to Dagupan is known as Judge Jose de Venecia Sr. Avenue.
+The entire highway is signed as National Route 57 (N57) of the Philippine highway network.

 Route description

-The road serves as a major highway when going to the town of Calasiao and the city of Dagupan and the town of Santa Barbara, or city of Urdaneta and vice versa.
+The highway serves as a major thoroughfare when going to the town of Calasiao and the city of Dagupan and the town of Santa Barbara, or city of Urdaneta and vice versa.